 View and Edit VCS Changes

-VCS changes are added to issues automatically when the issue is mentioned or a command is applied to an issue in a VCS commit message.
+VCS changes are added to issues automatically when the issue is mentioned or a command is applied to an issue in a commit message or pull/merge request.
 Use this information to track the changes in your code base that are related to each issue.

-The name of the user who committed the changes to the code repository.
+The name of the user who committed the changes to the repository.

-The date and time when the commit was fetched from the repository.
+The date and time when the commit was retrieved from the repository.

 The commit message that was entered for the VCS change.

-When you move the pointer over a VCS change, additional actions are shown:
+When you move the pointer over the commit event in the activity stream, additional actions are shown in the toolbar:

-This control shows the abbreviated commit hash that is associated with the VCS change.
+This control shows the abbreviated commit hash that is assigned to the VCS change.
 Click the hash to view the change details in the connected resource.
-When VCS changes are recorded in more than one resource, click the down arrow and choose the resource that you want to open.
+When commits are recorded in more than one resource, click the down arrow and choose the resource that you want to open.

 View additional info

 Move the pointer over the info icon to see additional details.
-This action is shown for VCS changes that were added manually or contain errors.
+This action is shown for commits that were added manually or contain errors.

 Removes the VCS change from the current issue.
-When the commit message contains the issue ID, the VCS change is detached but remains visible in the activity stream in a dimmed state.
+When the commit message contains the issue ID, the commit is detached but remains visible in the activity stream in a dimmed state.